JuliaML/MLDataUtils.jl/docs/introduction/design.rst

 be true for all kinds of data we are interested in working with.

-This package differentiates between two kinds of data that we will call **data-provider**, and **data-container** respectively.
+This package differentiates between two kinds of data that we will call **data-iterator**, and **data-container** respectively.
 None is the superset of the other, but a user type can be both.
 This also implies that none require a type to have some specific super-type.

-Data Provider
+Data Iterator
-    A data provider is really just the same as a plain Julia iterator that need not (but may) know how many elements it can provide.
-It also makes no guarantees about being able to be sub-setted, so there is no contract that states that a data provider must implement a function that allows to query an observation of some specific index.
+    A data iterator is really just the same as a plain Julia iterator that need not (but may) know how many elements it can provide.
+It also makes no guarantees about being able to be sub-setted, so there is no contract that states that a data iterator must implement a function that allows to query an observation of some specific index.

-    Each element must either be a single observation or a batch of observations; the choice is up to the data provider.
+    Each element must either be a single observation or a batch of observations; the choice is up to the data iterator.
 That said it is important that all provided elements are of the same type and of the same structure (e.g. batch size).

+    There is no hard distinction between a data iterator that provides the data itself or a data iterator that just iterates over some other data iterator/container in some manner.
+For example the data iterator :class:`RandomBatches` iterates over randomly sampled batches of the data container that you pass to it in its constructor.

+    It is not a requirement that a custom data iterator is a subtype of :class:`DataIterator` (nor :class:`BatchIterator`
+    or :class:`ObsIterator` for that matter).
+Their sole purpose is dispatch.
+For those cases that you can't use these types as super-type for your custom iterator you can use the function :func:`dataiter` to box your iterator in a simple distpatch-able decorator that is a sub-type of those.
+Of course there are some nuances to consider and interfaces to implement.
+See TODO for more information.

 Data Container
     A data container is any type that knows how many observations